Trauma Informed Schools

 - We have a relationships policy enshrining the nature of interactions we aspire to.
 This policy supports staff and sets out whole school expectations, accountability and strategies for challenging colleagues when it’s not used well.

-- Our behaviour regulation policy does not punish, but helps children to learn about, see modelled and reflect on what is expected behaviour.
+- Our behaviour regulation policy helps children to learn about, see modelled and reflect on what is expected behaviour.
+The use of natural and logical consequences, not punishment, supports this learning linked to the SEMH needs of our pupils.

 - All pupils have an emotional support plan in place which all staff have access to and are expected to use to inform their relationships with our vulnerable pupils.